wakaflocka17/DLA_DEEPFAKEDETECTION/README.md

 6. Open a Pull Request on GitHub.

 ## ❓ How to Cite
 If you use this repository (or part of its code) for your research, a scholarly publication, or a project, please kindly cite us.
-You can use the following BibTeX entry (adjust the fields to suit your needs):
+You can use the following BibTeX entry:
 ```bibtex
 @misc{Deepfake-Project,
   author       = {Congiu F., Giuffrida S., Littera F.},